xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

-1. Some philosophers have imagined that to start an inquiry it was only necessary to utter or question or set it down on paper, and have even recommended us to begin our studies with questioning everything!
-But the mere putting of a proposition into the interrogative form does not stimulate the mind to any struggle after belief.
+1. Some philosophers have imagined that to start an inquiry it was only necessary to utter or question or set it down on paper, and have even recommended us to begin our studies with questioning everything! [**Xie:** René Descartes] But the mere putting of a proposition into the interrogative form does not stimulate the mind to any struggle after belief.
 There must be a real and living doubt, and without all this discussion is idle.

 2. It is a very common idea that a demonstration must rest on some ultimate and absolutely indubitable propositions.
 These, according